folio-org/folio-org.github.io/tutorials/curriculum/05-set-up-the-folio-users-app.md

     http://localhost:9130/users
 ```

-A more useful set of users is available when using the Vagrant boxes.
+A more useful set of users is available when using the Vagrant boxes,
+(e.g. folio-stable) as shown in the neext lesson.